The Woman of My Dreams (2010 film)

-The Woman of My Dreams (La donna della mia vita, also known as The Woman of My Life) is a 2010 Italian comedy-drama film directed by Luca Lucini and starring Alessandro Gassman, Luca Argentero, Stefania Sandrelli, and Valentina Lodovini.
+The Woman of My Dreams (La donna della mia vita, also known as The Woman of My Life) is a 2010 Italian comedy-drama film directed by Luca Lucini and starring Alessandro Gassmann, Luca Argentero, Stefania Sandrelli, and Valentina Lodovini.

 Plot

 Leonardo and Giorgio are two brothers with very different characters.
 Leonardo is sensitive and reliable, while Giorgio is an unstable womanizer.
 After a suicide attempt, Leonardo meets Sara, not knowing that she is Giorgio's ex, and in time they fall in love.

 With difficulty, and only after the involvement of Giorgio's mother Alba, they restore their friendship.